guardant/mimemagic/README.md

+## ⚠️⚠️⚠️ THIS REPOSITORY IS PUBLIC.
+AVOID PUSHING PRIVATE CODE ⚠️⚠️⚠️

 MimeMagic is a library to detect the mime type of a file by extension or by content.
 It uses the mime database provided by freedesktop.org (see http://freedesktop.org/wiki/Software/shared-mime-info/).